dhis2/training-docs/content/android/tg_aswa_part1.md

 The configuration parameters defined within this web app will overwrite the settings of all Android devices using the DHIS2 Android Capture App.

-**_NOTE: In the version of the Web App (2.3), if the DHIS2 version is greater then or equal to (>=) 2.40, only users with the "M_androidsettingsapp" or "ALL" authority can define these parameters in the configuration.
-Other users accessing the web app can see the value of the parameters but cannot edit them._**

 ## Part 1: Installation of the Android Setting Web App

 To use the Android Settings Web App you need to first install the app by going to DHIS2 web interface